Miguel Vargas Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 18th in MLB.
+- The Pirates pitching staff ranks 16th in the league with a collective 8.6 strikeouts per nine innings.

-- The Pirates allow the second-fewest home runs in baseball (82 total, one per game).
+- The Pirates surrender the fourth-fewest home runs in baseball (88 total, one per game).

-- Ortiz (2-3) takes the mound for the Pirates in his 10th start of the season.
-He's put together a 4.11 ERA in 50 1/3 innings pitched, with 31 strikeouts.

-- In his most recent outing on Thursday against the San Diego Padres, the righty went 4 2/3 innings, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.